arnorhs/stevejobs/README.md

 - `delay`: Time in milliseconds that a worker waits for before starting on the next job.
 - `maxRetries`: How often a job will be retried on error before being abandoned.
 - `workers`: Number of worker loops that can be executing job handlers concurrently.
-- `verbose`: Outputs more information to console.log -- this will probably be changed to a custom log event later.
-- `errorHandler`: A function callback that will be called if maxRetries is reached on a job.
-It accepts two parameters, name of job and the data passed in. -- this will probably be moved to a custom event.

 ### Function reference: